mcnole25/fun-with-numbers/README.md

 v20250617 - New features: Expression generator v2, Quadratic generator.

+v20250702 - New feature: Auto team count decider

-### HTML File: 180-functions.html
+### HTML File: all-notation.html

-A comprehensive list of all known math operations & functions, including extended ones.
-Most of them originate form Desmos.
+A comprehensive list of most known math operations & functions.
+Most of them originate from Desmos & other sources.

-For the extended notations, they cover all other aspects of math.
-Some notations are ones I made to avoid ambiguity.
+There are over 100 pieces of notation to explore.

 For any functions you don't understand, you can refer to their definitions online.